In my line of work as a personal trainer, it’s pretty obvious that I’ve heard pretty much every excuse under the sun:

-- “I’m afraid of running because I’ve never done it before and it sounds difficult and if I’m outdoors on the sidewalk or indoors on a treadmill, either way, it seems very public and I think people will laugh at me.”
+- “I’m afraid of running because I’ve never done it before and it sounds difficult and if I’m outdoors on the sidewalk or indoors on a treadmill, either way, it seems very public and I

 - “My schedule is out of my control and I’m afraid of committing to something else.
 It feels overwhelming.”

 - “I’m afraid of letting go of how I see myself as somebody who really enjoys food.
 Holding on to the extra weight feels less scary than the possibility of changing my personality.”

 - “Making my workouts a priority is scary.
 What if I have to let go of something else I like to do?”